paulopinheiro1234/hadatac/solr/README.md

-# Hadatac Solr
+# HADatAc Solr
-Set of HADataC Solr collections
+Set of HADatAc Solr collections

 ## Running with Docker Compose
 You can create a running Solr instance with the correct configuration settings using Docker and Docker Compose now.